SGM Degree / Materials Science and Engineering

-- Careers in Materials and Product Engineering – Specialization in Aerospace Composites
+• Careers in Materials and Product Engineering – Specialization in Aerospace Composite Materials

-Work-study program possible starting in the second year (apprenticeship contract and professional training contract)
+Work-study programs are available starting in the second year (apprenticeship contract and professional training contract)

 the diploma